SuperOfficeDocs/superoffice-docs/user-guide/en/import/import-products-from-excel.md

 2. Find the column containing the product code, click the **(No Selection)** column title and select **Product: Code**.

 3. Select the SuperOffice fields for the rest of the columns in the table.
-You do not need to do this for the columns you do not want to import.
+Skip the columns you do not want to import.

 4. [!include[Configure import settings](includes/configure-import-settings.md)]